AlibabaCloudDocs/ecs/intl.en-US/Elasticity/Manage auto provisioning groups/Create an auto provisioning group.md

     You can use an auto provisioning group to create instances of multiple instance types across multiple zones.
 If an instance fails to be created due to insufficient resources of a specific instance type or in a specific zone, the auto provisioning group attempts to create instances of another instance type or in another zone.
 This can improve the success rate of creating instances.

     You can specify vSwitches in multiple zones to create instances across multiple zones, and add instance types to create instances of multiple instance types.
 The following figure shows an example of parameter configurations.
-For more examples, see[Configure an auto provisioning group](/intl.en-US/Elasticity/Manage auto provisioning groups/Configure an auto provisioning group.md).
+For more examples, see [Configure an auto provisioning group](/intl.en-US/Elasticity/Manage auto provisioning groups/Configure an auto provisioning group.md).

     ![multi-zone-type](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2359695161/p244716.png)